 Price: Prosecco is by far the most affordable of sparkling wine options.
 You can easily purchase a nice bottle for the $12 range in most areas of the country.
 Because of its affordability and availability, Prosecco is gaining popularity in restaurants.

 Origin: Cava is a sparkling wine made in the Catalonia region of Spain.
 Cava is made mainly from white grapes of macabeo, parellada and xarel-lo which are native to Catalonia.
 However, other grapes may be used in the final product such as chardonnay, pinot noir, garnacha and monastrell.

 Price: Prices for Cava sparkling wines range in the $100 per bottle range.
-A popular choice is Laurent-Perrier Brut, which typically costs $51 per half bottle in our area.
+A popular choice is Laurent-Perrier Brut, which typically costs $51 per half bottle.

 Origin: California wineries are producing sparkling wines throughout the state, especially in the cooler northern areas.
 California sparkling wines are made primarily using grapes of pinot noir, chardonnay and, at times, pinot meunier.

-Taste: Because of the broad area from which they hail the taste varies.
-You can find dry wines to very sweet wines and everything in between.
+Taste: Because of California's broad expanse, the wines' taste varies.
+You can find very dry wines, very sweet wines and everything in between.

 Price: California sparkling wine prices range but are generally affordable for most budgets.
 A popular brand you’ll see is Iron Horse.